ServiceNow Integration

 Prerequisites

-Before enabling the LeanIX-ServiceNow integration, you must have the Technology Risk Management (TRM) module.
+Before enabling the LeanIX-ServiceNow integration, you must have the LeanIX Technology Risk and Compliance.
 In addition, please make sure you or a colleague/consultant working with you has the fundamental knowledge about ServiceNow CMDB, CSDM, and the ability to do the following within your instance -

 • Manage installation and configuration plugins from the ServiceNow store